Ultimate natural fertilizer

 turning or odour

 There are only a few plants which have strict requirements for growth and the rest will perform with varying degrees of success in differing conditions.
 Most plants are very generous and will grow almost anywhere, with weather conditions and size being the determining factors when choosing.
 This is why the expected height and spread of a plant usually varies from the quoted figures, and the shade or colour of flowers may differ.
 Occasionally you will be caught out by one which takes over because it likes the conditions or by another which fails to thrive despite much tender love and care.
 So choose the plant by its shape and colour first, then consider the growing conditions, unless it is very expensive and the risk of failure is great.
+Then you could grow in it a container or raised bed containing the ideal medium for the plant.

 Forming soil is a slow process and it takes about a thousand years to produce an inch of it.
 Below is a brief explanation of the formation of soil and how it influences the plants we like to grow.